-This Manual replaces version 3.2 and comes into force when it is published.
-The amendments to the DDA will enter into force on 1 July 2023.
+This Manual replaces version 3.3 and comes into force on 1 april 2025.

 1.6 Future amendments to this Manual

 The Dutch Banking Association (NVB) and bank representatives have been involved in developing this Manual.
 DNB will arrange for a joint review of the Manual at least once every year.
 If the review leads to any amendments, the banks will be duly informed so that they can implement them in a timely fashion.
 The implementation period for major changes will be 18 months, unless agreed otherwise.